 ירושלים עיר הקודש

 The Western Wall (כותל המערבי) of the second Temple (בת המקדש) in Jerusalem (ירושלים), Israel (in the walled city).
 This remnant of the temple complex destroyed by the Romans in 70 CE is now the holiest site in Judaism.
 The temple complex (both the first and second Temples) stood above this wall on the Temple Mount (הר הבית).
-Islam refers to the Mount as الحرم القدسي الشريف (the Noble Sanctuary of Jerusalem), in which the Dome of the Rock and the mosque al-Aqsa together comprise the third holiest site for Muslims. (photo: PJS, 1999.)
+Islam refers to the Mount as الحرم القدسي الشريف (the Noble Sanctuary of Jerusalem or the Noble Sacred Enclosure), in which the Dome of the Rock and the mosque al-Aqsa together comprise the third holiest site for Muslims. (photo: PJS, 1999.)

 Jerusalem Virtual Library: The Academic Database on Historic Jerusalem is a collaborative project between Al-Quds University and the Hebrew University of Jerusalem offering digital access to a range of archival materials reflecting the multilayered and diverse civilization of Jerusalem’s three thousand years.